JujuAdams/protect-your-savefiles/README.md

 You can find this example (and loads of other useful code) on my GitHub: https://github.com/JujuAdams/protect-your-savefiles

 If you run into trouble you can always send me a message on Twitter: https://twitter.com/jujuadams

-&nbsp;

-*\* The HMAC algorithm is formally defined in 1997's RFC2104.
-You can find the specification here: https://tools.ietf.org/html/rfc2104*